 You should expect to see your veterinarian multiple times in the first year of your cat’s life.
 These routine veterinary visits are vital for your cat, helping her to live a long, healthy life.
 Together, you and your veterinarian will become a united team creating and implementing your growing kitten’s wellness plan.
 In addition to being a new best friend, you will be the most important member of your cat’s health team.

-Enjoy all the milestones your kitten’s first year has to offer–the beginning of a happy, healthy lifetime together.
+Enjoy all the milestones your kitten’s first year has to offer–the beginning of a happy, healthy life together.

 Contributed by Laura Lee Muller, LVT